Reviewed by the Penny Time editorial team

 What Is a Trump Account for Kids?
 A Plain-English Guide

-The 30-second version: Trump Accounts are a new kind of investment account for U.S. kids.
-Babies born between January 2025 and December 2028 get a free $1,000 from the government starting July 4, 2026.
+The 30-second version: Trump Accounts are a new kind of investment account for U.S. kids, and they went live July 4, 2026.
+Babies born between January 2025 and December 2028 get a free $1,000 from the government once you elect them.
 You can add up to $5,000 a year of your own.
 The money grows in the stock market until your kid is 18, then they take over.

-Trump Accounts are the biggest new kid-savings program in 40 years.
-The first deposits land July 4, 2026.
-If you have a baby (or are about to), you should know what they are, who qualifies, and how to make the most of them.
+Trump Accounts are the biggest new kid-savings program in 40 years, and the first deposits started landing July 4, 2026.
+If you have a baby (or are about to), you should know what they are, who qualifies, and how to claim the $1,000.

 This is the plain-English explainer.
 If you want the full comparison against 529 plans and Roth IRAs, read our Trump Account vs 529 vs Roth IRA guide.